luotigerlsx/kubeflow-pipeline-fantasy/README.md

 Before you follow the instructions below to deploy your own Kubeflow cluster, you should

-- have a [GCP project setup](https://www.kubeflow.org/docs/gke/deploy/project-setup/) for your Kubeflow deployment with you having the [owner role](https://cloud.google.com/iam/docs/understanding-roles#primitive_role_definitions) for the project (for purpose of ease experiment) and with the following services enabled:
+- have a [GCP project setup](https://www.kubeflow.org/docs/gke/deploy/project-setup/) for your Kubeflow deployment with you having the right [access control](https://cloud.google.com/ai-platform/pipelines/docs/access-control) for the project, and with the following services enabled:
     - AI Platform Notebooks: ML experimentation and development
     - AI Platform Training: Scalable, serverless model training
     - AI Platform Prediction: Scalable, serverless model serving